Lineax17/sign-language/readme.md

 3. Copy the renamed folder to the ```/data``` directory
 4. Run the ```split_data.py``` script

-### Explaination
+### Explaination on Splitting and Methodology

-The dataset consists of 2 directories: asl_alphabet_train with hold approximately 3000 images per letter and asl_alphabet_test which holds only one image per letter.
+The dataset consists of 2 directories: ```asl_alphabet_train``` which holds approximately 3000 images per letter and ```asl_alphabet_test``` which holds only one image per letter.
-To simplify thing we take only the asl_alphabet_train directory and split it into training and test data.
+To simplify things we take only the ```asl_alphabet_train``` directory and split it into training, validation and test data.
-The asl_alphabet_original directory stays untouched when you run the split_data.py script.
-The train and test directories will be overwriten if you re-run the script.
+The ```asl_alphabet_original``` directory stays untouched when you run the ```split_data.py``` script.
+The train, val and test directories will be overwriten if you re-run the script.
+To ensure correct methodology we split into 50% test, 20% validation and 30% test data.
+We are tuning our neuronal net on the validation set and merge the train and validation dataset for the final training.
 Feel free to modify this script to experiment with this dataset.